gacevedo15/ArduinoBTControl/README.md

-# ArduinoBTControl
+<h1 align="center">Arduino BT Control</h1>

-ArduinoBTControl is an Android application designed to provide a comprehensive and adaptable solution for controlling Arduino projects via Bluetooth.
+<h3>ArduinoBTControl is an Android application designed to provide a comprehensive and adaptable solution for controlling Arduino projects via Bluetooth.
 This app empowers you to control a wide range of Arduino-based devices, offering various control options tailored to the specific requirements of your project.
-With support for different control modes and the flexibility to accommodate diverse project needs, ArduinoBTControl is your go-to tool for wireless control of Arduino projects.
+With support for different control modes and the flexibility to accommodate diverse project needs, ArduinoBTControl is your go-to tool for wireless control of Arduino projects.</h3>

 ## Key Features
  - Bluetooth Connectivity: Establish a seamless Bluetooth connection between your Android device and your Arduino board.
 Connect to your Arduino project wirelessly, enabling efficient and responsive control.